rezacsedu/Exchange_Rate_Forecasting/README.md

   - Libor Rates (Interest Rates for GBP and USD)

 ## Methodological approaches
-Literature suggests some statistical (or econometric) modelling methods such as (S)ARIMA, ETS (for univariate series), or VAR (for multivariate series) to be employed.
-ARIMA methodology is used as a baseline model, while MLP and CNN architectures will use DL methods.
-Besides, 4 different **DL** architectures were used to compare with MLP Univariate, CNN Univariate, MLP Multivariate, and CNN Multivariate.
+We use the Autoregressive Integrated Moving Average (ARIMA) approach as a baseline.
+Besides, 4 different **DL** architectures: MLP Univariate, CNN Univariate, MLP Multivariate, and CNN Multivariate are trained as ARIMAS's counterparts.

 ### Baseline: ARIMA
-I intended to create a base model using the econometric Autoregressive Integrated Moving Average (ARIMA).
-We read the data and extracted the GBP series for univariate analysis.
+To train the base econometric ARIMA model, we read the data and extracted the GBP series for univariate analysis.
+For the test set, I separated the last 50 observations of the data.

 ![](images/ARIMA.png)

-For the test set, I separated the last 50 observations of the data.
 The prediction vs actual comparison graph looks good.
 We evaluated the model w.r.t RMSE.
 I observed a Test RMSE of 0.00643: the lower the RMSE, the better the prediction is.
 The residual distribution is very close to a normal distribution, confirming that we have done our job in this ARIMA process correctly.

 ### MLP Univariate
-We model Multi-Layer Perceptron for UNIVARIATE analysis in a univariate analysis setting, e.g., we use yesterday’s data to predict today and today’s data to predict tomorrow's one and so on.
+We model Multi-Layer Perceptron for UNIVARIATE analysis in a univariate analysis setting, e.g., we use yesterday’s data to predict today and today’s data to predict tomorrow's and so on.
 This means, we used the same data shifted … a lagged value of itself.
 We can use data that is 2 or 3 or more days earlier.
 This is a level that we decide for the lag value.
 I predicted 50 days of data, meaning a lag value of 50 days is used:

 ![](images/MLP_U.png)